anthonyshort/anthonyshort.me/source/2012/10/using-bower-with-sass-and-compass.html.markdown

 A better example would probably be a grid framework written in Sass.
 They can be written in roughly 50 lines and can be extremely flexible.
 A perfect candidate.
 Rather than create a huge library with both of these components I could create individual components.

+Some other ideas for Sass components:

+* Form layout classes and mixins
+* Panel/Box/Alert
+* Basic list or navigation modules
+* Mixins for adding style to a site, like embossing or patterns
+* Dialog/Modals

 ## Installing Packages with Bower

 Now we want a nice way to include these components.
 Something like this: